Tag Archive for: trauma coach

 No spiritual bypassing.
 No toxic positivity.
 No more f*cking gold stars for making yourself digestible.

-$97 gets you the live workshop and the recording.
+$97 gets you the pre-recorded workshop and workbook.
 Because this work is as messy as the truth, and you’ll need to witness it more than once.

 Go here to snag your seat.